-The staff at Holmer Lake School are an important part of the wider safeguarding system for its pupils.
+All of our staff are an important part of the wider safeguarding system for our pupils.

-At Holmer Lake School it is everyone's responsibility to safeguard and promote the welfare of children, this includes everyone who comes into contact with children and their families.
+It is everyone's responsibility to safeguard and promote the welfare of children; this includes everyone who comes into contact with children and their families.
 Everyone will consider, at all times, what is in the best interest for the child and ensure their practice is child-centred.